 - Verde Cocina: Using certified gluten-free corn masa, this farm-fresh, family-friendly restaurant and farmers’ market regular makes its tortillas by hand and highlights local ingredients in its Mexican cuisine.

 But Portland’s gluten-free meals hardly stop there — in this city, you should be certain to leave room for dessert.
-Back to Eden Bakery specializes in organic and vegan booked goods, like their cupcakes, whoopee pies and macaroons.
-The mini cakes and tarts at Tula Gluten Free Baking Company leave none of the flavor behind.
-And Petunia’s Pies & Pastries provides your fix of flakey crusts, with slices like bumble berry peach pie with hazelnut coconut streusel.
+Back to Eden Bakery specializes in organic and vegan baked goods, like their cupcakes, whoopee pies and macaroons, and Petunia’s Pies & Pastries provides your fix of flakey crusts, with slices like bumble berry peach pie with hazelnut coconut streusel.